dimorphic/Grid-Generator/README.md

 @include generateGrid($gridSetup4);
 ```

-Creating a responsive grid with different column size only for mobile:
+Creating a responsive grid with different column size only for small screens:

 ```
 $gridSetup5: (